-India, with eye on China ties, bans Tibetans from holding New Delhi rally
+India, with eye on China ties, bans Tibetans rally in New Delhi

 China took control of Tibet in 1950 in what it calls a “peaceful liberation” of the remote, Himalayan region.

 An uprising against Chinese rule in Tibet erupted in 1958 and troops crushed it the following year.
-The The Tibetan Buddhist spiritual leader, the Dalai Lama, fled from the crackdown and was granted asylum in India.
+The Tibetan Buddhist spiritual leader, the Dalai Lama, fled from the crackdown and was granted asylum in India.

 The Dalai Lama has lived mostly in Dharamsala, where his supporters run a small government in exile and advocate for autonomy for Tibet by peaceful means.